-- Coordinate and ensure participation of work-based learning experiences, with a focus on job shadows and internships, but also including career fairs, career panels, guest speakers, and industry-related fieldtrips.
+- Coordinate and ensure participation in work-based learning experiences, focusing on job shadows and internships, including career fairs, career panels, guest speakers, and industry-related field trips.

 - Work with school administrators to provide more flexible schedules and remove barriers for students to participate in job shadows or internships.

-- Develop in-school career awareness and exploration and work-based learning events and activities on campus.
+- Develop in-school career awareness, exploration, and work-based learning events and activities on campus.

 - Assist with identifying transportation solutions for students to access work-based learning opportunities, such as travel vouchers, vans/buses, etc.

 - Empower educators to reimagine classroom learning: Through employer-led educator externships, teachers learn technical skills, skillsets industry leaders are seeking in job candidates, and how to integrate those into their curriculum

 - Identify and connect teachers and employers for teacher externship opportunities.
 Assist in teacher commitment to business engagement

 - Be familiar with and follow all school and district policies, procedures, and practices.

 - Represent ElevateEdAZ within the school by participating in faculty and staff meetings and other related meetings in the school.

 - Focus time only on ElevateEdAZ tasks and strategies and do not interfere with the normal educational services provided at the school.